 However, they are so intimately entangled with each other that people oftentimes don’t recognize the difference between the two concepts.
 Unquestionably, in small businesses, the same person typically performs both marketing and sales responsibilities.

 Nonetheless, sales are different from marketing, and as a business expands, the roles and tasks become even more specified.
 Practically speaking, they need to co-exist, but the people involved often have a love-hate relationship.

 The Only Thing In Common between the two is to increase the revenue of the company.

 The activities carried out by both departments are directed at boosting revenue for the business.
 Marketing is concerned with creating an experience, trustworthiness, relationship-building, and commitment before, during, and after a sale is settled.
 Marketing is the journey you take towards achieving your sales goals.

 Given that the tasks and goals are so diverse, it’s sometimes odd to think that the term ‘sales and marketing’ are globally adopted as though they’re the same.
 This is particularly true in smaller businesses; although there will constantly be a component of crossover between the two, they are essentially different.

-Specific Differences Between Sales vs Marketing
+Specific Differences Between Marketing vs. Sales

-|Definition||Marketing is creating awareness concerning a brand, product, or service in a market, which consumers may not be conscious of, by emphasizing the problems it fulfills and solves. |
+|Definition||Marketing is creating awareness concerning a brand, product, or service, which consumers may not be conscious of, by emphasizing the problems and the value it provides. |

 In the simplest terms, Marketing generates inquiries from prospects.